siredmar/eRTK/README.md

 In eRTK/html/index.html the source documentation is found, please read the wiki too.

+To learn what a (R)eal (T)ime (K)ernel is please visit https://en.wikipedia.org/wiki/Real-time_operating_system

 The project directory holds the ATmega and ATxmega Atmelstudio project.

 In SAMD21 the Atmelstudio projekt for SAMD21 is found with its machine setup files.

-I didn't use the ASF because i don't want to blow up this project with things that not are necessary for this project.
+I didn't use the ASF because i don't want to blow up this project with things that are not necessary for this project.

 If one wants to use ASF or some other frame work, please create a new project with that and add the eRTK dirs.